DavidPeterWatson/Coding/Coding.md

 In some ways, magic numbers are more of a problem than randomly named variables.
 These are numbers that you assign special meaning to that are completely arbitrary.

-For example, I created an &#39;overshoot&#39; animation from scratch so that a view would slide in from the edge of the screen, overshoot its end destination, and then appear to &#39;ping&#39; back into the correct place.
+For example, I created an 'overshoot' animation from scratch so that a view would slide in from the edge of the screen, overshoot its end destination, and then appear to 'ping' back into the correct place.

-We know that &#39;0&#39; is left and &#39;1&#39; is right.
+We know that '0' is left and '1' is right.
 But does everyone else?

 To do this, I allowed the image to overshoot its mark by 30 pixels before pinging back.
-The question you should ask at this point is &#39;why 30&#39;?
+The question you should ask at this point is 'why 30'?

-A more common example of this might be the old &#39;Facing&#39; variable in a basic 2D game.
-The player can face left or right and in many cases, we will assign one of these directions to &#39;0&#39; and one of these directions to &#39;1&#39;.
-We know that &#39;0&#39; is left and &#39;1&#39; is right.
+A more common example of this might be the old 'Facing' variable in a basic 2D game.
+The player can face left or right and in many cases, we will assign one of these directions to '0' and one of these directions to '1'.
+We know that '0' is left and '1' is right.
 But does everyone else?
 Will we still know that in one month, or one year?

 What should you do instead?
 Well, you could create constants.
 For instance: